MP Estate Planning UK

 Who needs a Trust instead of a Will?

-What are the benefits of avoiding the probate process with a Trust?
+What are the benefits of bypassing the probate process with a Trust?

 How does a Trust maintain privacy and confidentiality?